ByAUJay

 Example (curl):

-If is_human is true, you can gate mints, votes, or signups accordingly—without storing anything sensitive yourself. (docs.humanity.org)
+If is_human is true, you can set up gates for mints, votes, or signups as needed--plus, you won’t have to worry about storing any sensitive info yourself.
+Check it out here: (docs.humanity.org).

 Architecture deep-dive: the PoT verification flow